Oseniadam/Requirement-Management-Checklist/README.md

-  # Requirement-Checklist

-  Requirements Management checklist
+  # Requirements Management Checklist

-  ### ** Requirements Management Plan, Requirements Gathering Template and Traceability Matrix**
+  ### Requirements Management Plan, Requirements Gathering Template and Traceability Matrix

   Does the project have a documented Requirements Management Plan?

  	Does the project have a Requirements Traceability Matrix to manage and trace requirements?